prgr4m/patron/docs/model_generator.rst

     backref=db.backref('posts', lazy='subquery')

-Unless being explicit with the backref definition, the generator is going to choose the `backref_name` approach to when declaring the relationship.
+Unless being explicit with the backref definition, the generator is going to choose the `backref_name` approach when declaring the relationship.

 .. note::
    When a `backref_name` or `reference_name` isn't supplied, the generator will